 In the USA, the only place to bet on MiLB is in Las Vegas, at a few limited casinos.
-Some of the offshore online sportsbooks offer it, but none of the ones allowed by the states do.
+You won't find MiLB odds at any of the best betting apps.

 Here are some pros and cons as to why minor league baseball betting should be implemented around the country.

 PROS to allowing expanding betting on Minor League Baseball: